rokopi-byte/TFSagemakerDetection/README.md

 Amazon S3 is the AWS storage service, and we use it to host all our input data and the output data (trained model, checkpoints.. )

 Next step is to upload all the necessary to S3, the Amazon storage service.
 Create a bucket and name it `sagemaker-customname` ("sagemaker" in the name will give automatically permission to sagameker for read/write from the bucket).
-Inside the bucket create two folders: `training/` and `checkpoint` and upload the necessary files generated/downloaded before, this will be the structure in S3:
+Inside the bucket create two folders: `training/` and `checkpoint` and upload the necessary files generated/downloaded before.
+Only if you intend to save chekpoints and logs during training, create an additional bucket `result` (the alternative way is that Sagemaker upload everything at the end of the training, in that case Sagemaker automatically create a folder with the training job name).

+This will be the structure in S3:

 ```
 └── sagemaker-customname